napari/napari/docs/guides/app_model.md

 ValueError: Command 'napari:layer:split_rgb' already registered
 ```

 This is because command id's may currently only be registered once, and associated with a single callback (and napari's internal app already used the `CommandId.LAYER_SPLIT_RGB` id).
-This MAY change in the future if an applciation arises.
+This MAY change in the future if a need arises.
 ````

 ## Motivation & Future Vision